stenosis/RESTful-Unity/README.md

 * Access the query string variables from a request
 * Support for basic authentication
 * Capsule the executed operation within static invoker classes and methods
-* Define the responce content, HTTP status code and MIME type
+* Define the response content, HTTP status code and MIME type
 * This project contains a demo scene for controlling the color of a cube and two light sources